NorthCoastChurch/IT-Policy/Policy-1-Acceptable-Use-Of-Information-Systems.md

 North Coast Church’s IT Department reserves the right to remove any non-business related software or files from any system.

-Examples of non-business related software or files include, but are not limited to; games, instant messengers, personal email, music files, image files, freeware, and shareware.
+Examples of non-business related software or files include, but are not limited to; games, instant messengers, personal email, personal files (music, image, document or other), freeware, and shareware.

 **Security and Proprietary Information**